ODM2/CZ-Manager/docs/source/ODM2AdminAdministration.rst

 -------------------

 * **Methods:** to encode information about the procedure used to perform an Action.
 Every Action must be performed using a Method.
-Methods are modeled generically in ODM2 and can be of many types, including
+Methods are modeled generically in ODM2 and can be of many types, including:

     * Sample collection methods
     * Sample preparation methods
     * Sample analysis methods
     * Observation methods

     See more `here <https://github.com/ODM2/ODM2/blob/master/doc/ODM2Docs/core_methods.md>`_
 * **Actions:** ODM2 Core Action details can be found `here  <https://github.com/ODM2/ODM2/blob/master/doc/ODM2Docs/core_actions.md>`_
   Actions are used to encode information about activities or actions that are performed in the process of making observations.
   Some types of actions include:

     * Observation act (produces a Result)
     * Sample collection
     * Sample preparation